Balwant-Singh-Rathore/Laravel-Kafka-Event-Driven/README.md

 composer install
 ```

-3. Create .env and connect your local database to laravel application
+3. Create .env and connect your local database to Laravel application
 4. composer install:

 ```bash